 Cafe Enchante or Gensou Kissa Enchante (Japanese Title) was initially announced back in 2018’s Otomate Party in Japan but it wasn’t until this year’s recent Otomate Party (JP) that we got to see more information about the game and it’s set of unique and interesting characters.
-Cafe Enchante is set to release in Japan on October 10, 2019, while the western release date remains TBD in 2020.
+Cafe Enchante’s release date in Japan will be on October 10, 2019, while the western release date remains TBD in 2020.

 The game premise is about a young girl, Kotone Awaki (protagonist) who inherits her grandfather’s cafe only to discover that none of the patrons are human.